Site

 red/tan,

-have to carry the gene
+to carry the gene

 for it to appear.
 Off color coated dogs should never